-Our chess program is run by experienced Chess Masters Lou Mercuri and Kenneth Tomas.
-We offer Fall and Spring sessions (15-weeks each) during the school year, as well as a 6-week Summer Session.
-We offer Chess I for beginners and Chess II for intermediate/advanced instruction and competition preparation.
+We offer Spring sessions (15-weeks each) during the school year, as well as a 6-week Summer Session.

 Mr. Lou Mercuri is actively teaching chess in the Boston area and in MetroWest.
 His students continue to improve and play at the highest levels for their age groups.
 Currently, six of his students are rated in the top 100 for their age group in the US and compete in National Scholastic Championships.
 As a player, he is a US Life Master and his rating has peaked at 2404 (Senior Master).
 He was awarded the International Title of FIDE Trainer at the Turin, Italy Olympiad in May 2006.
 This selective title is awarded to experienced chess coaches and trainers at the 2350 rating level.
 He is among the first chess trainers in the United States to be awarded this title by FIDE, the International Chess Organization.

 - Lou’s students have won Massachusetts State Scholastic Championship and one National Elementary Championship

 - Six students have exceeded a 2000 rating—starting out at less than 1400